Associate DeansEve Riskin, Academic Affairs

 The College offers graduate programs leading to the Master of Science in Engineering and Master of Science degrees, without designation of a specific major.
 For graduate degrees within specific majors, see the individual departmental listings.

 The civil, mechanical, and chemical departments, and inter-engineering offer approved programs that lead to the Master of Science in Engineering degree.
-The civil , and to the M.S. degree in civil engineering department, inter-engineering, and the materials science and engineering department offer approved programs that lead to the Master of Science degree.
+The civil department, inter-engineering, and the materials science and engineering department offer approved programs that lead to the Master of Science degree.

-The Interengineering Master of Science in Engineering (MSE) and Master of Science (MS) program is intended for students whose desired course of study does not fall within one of the traditional engineering graduate programs.
-An interengineering program combines coursework from at least one graduate engineering department as well as other graduate department(s) on campus (engineering or other) to allow students to create a program of study not available through the existing graduate degree programs.
+The Inter-engineering Master of Science in Engineering (MSE) and Master of Science (MS) program is intended for students whose desired course of study does not fall within one of the traditional engineering graduate programs.
+An inter-engineering program combines coursework from at least one graduate engineering department as well as other graduate department(s) on campus (engineering or other) to allow students to create a program of study not available through existing graduate degree programs.
 Applications and files of students entering the MS or MSE option are handled by the designated engineering department.
-Admission to the inter-engineering option requires a statement describing the applicant's objectives.
+Admission requires a statement describing the applicant's objectives.
 This statement should state why the student wants to enter the MS/MSE program rather than one of the traditional engineering graduate programs.
 Applicants to the MS/MSE program must have well-defined educational objectives which cannot be satisfied by established engineering programs.

-MSE/MS applicants are required to have a bachelor's degree in engineering, mathematics, or science with a minimum 3.00 GPA in courses taken in the junior and senior years.
-Students entering without an accredited engineering undergraduate degree and seeking an MSE degree must satisfy the minimum general requirements of the College of Engineering baccalaureate degree.
-Students are expected to complete the degree within two years.
-Situations requiring longer than this must be approved by the student's faculty adviser.
+MSE/MS applicants must have a bachelor's degree in engineering, mathematics, or science with a minimum 3.00 GPA in courses taken in the junior and senior years.
+Students entering without an accredited engineering undergraduate degree and seeking an MSE degree satisfy the minimum general requirements of the College of Engineering baccalaureate degree.
+Students complete the degree within two years; situations requiring longer must be approved by the student's faculty adviser.